 But we found a Coop-supermarket in the village next door- Llanwrst – that had all suppliers that we would need for the four days we spent there.

 So, we spent most of the time inside.
-It was windy, cold and we didn’t have too many options than enjoying some drinks and snacks while looking the soaking wet valley outside.
+It was windy and cold and we didn’t have too many options other than enjoying some drinks and snacks while looking at the soaking wet valley outside.
 At least it was cosy inside the caravan.

 But that’s when the lack of space starts to speak for itself.
 We always have music as entertainment and I can’t even imagine being without one of our playlists on the road – as you all know.